What's a "contingent worker" and an "outsource provider"? They're money-making machines.

 Consider taking additional gigs tied to your interests rather than your career

-There are many freelance writers who are also working as Uber drivers because they can make additional money on those Uber gigs in-between writing assignments or as they build up their portfolio.
+There are many freelance writers who are also working as Uber drivers.
+They can make additional money on those Uber gigs in-between writing assignments or as they build up their portfolio.
 Other options for gigs might be arts and crafts for fairs or online retail sites.
 You might join a band and have weekend gigs at clubs or weddings.

 With some gigs that are tied to interests, there tend to be fewer new skills (you already know how to do it) or fewer added requirements to learn, so you can just jump into accepting these assignments.
 Plus, extra gigs in other fields give you an opportunity for a change of pace, and gives you the added bonus of meeting new people who can become contacts or even friends.
 The different environment may even help recharge you to be more productive or creative in your career.
 You also gain the benefits of new thoughts, new directions — and maybe new you.